 Lower monthly payments

-The main advantage of having an interest-only mortgage in comparison to a repayment mortgage is that monthly payments are typically a lot lower.
-This is because you won’t be repaying any of the actual mortgage loan itself.
-Instead, you’d be paying the interest on the mortgage which is usually a fixed amount each month.
+The main advantage of having an interest-only mortgage is that monthly payments are typically a lot lower.
+This is because you’d be paying just the interest on the mortgage which is usually a fixed amount each month.

 Many landlords will switch to another buy to let mortgage once their introductory period is over.
 As a result, interest-only payments will remain low for the initial term of the mortgage.
 This period can be anywhere from two to five years.
-Once the term expires, landlords remortgage to keep their interest rates to a bare minimum.
+Once the term expires, remortgaging a buy to let can keep interest rates low.

 Increased rental profits

-In addition, you can benefit from any capital gains in your property.
+In addition, you can benefit from any capital gains on your property.
 For instance, when your mortgage term comes to an end, you may sell the property to repay the mortgage balance.
-As mortgage terms often exceed twenty years, it’s likely you’ll make a profit as a result of inflation and an increase in property prices.

 No minimum income requirements

-Many buy to let lenders don’t have any minimum income requirements for interest-only mortgages.
+Many buy to let lenders don’t have any minimum income requirements for buy to let mortgages.
 This is often because the investment property itself will create an income.
 As a result, lenders will insist that monthly rental figures exceed the mortgage.
-This can vary, but rental income usually needs to be around 125-135% of the mortgage, depending on the lender you’re applying with.
+This can vary, but rental income typically needs to be around 125-145% of the mortgage, depending on the lender.